drslump/Spec-PHP/README.md

 level keyword like `describe` it wraps the contents in a closure function.

 The keyword `should` uses a different parsing logic.
-The statement just before it is captured as the "value" while statemens after it are captured as the "expectation".
+The statement just before it is captured as the "value" or "subject" while statemens after it are captured as the "expectation" or "predicate".
 It's even able to parse _complex_ expressions if they are wrapped in parenthesis.

-To fool PHP interpreter so that it receives the transformed code instead of the original Spec syntax, a custom stream wrapper is used to perform the transformation.
+To fool the PHP interpreter so that it receives the transformed code instead of the original Spec syntax, a custom stream wrapper is used to perform the transformation.
 Every file using the `spec://path/to/file.php` notation will be run thru Spec's parser to transform it if needed.